The toral contractions and $\Gamma$-distinguished $\Gamma$-contractions: Introduction

-Needless to mention that Theorem \ref{main_toral} characterizes the class of toral pair of contractions that dilate to toral pair of isometries.
-We prove this theorem in Section \ref{sec07}.
-In Section \ref{sec06}, we invoke the theory of analytic variety in a domain (e.g. see \cite{Rossi, Stanislaw}) to show that the distinguished boundary of a distinguished variety $Z(p)\cap \D^2$ is equal to $Z(p)\cap \T^2$ and by an application of this we prove in Theorem \ref{Arveson_toral} that a pair of commuting contractions $(T_1,T_2)$ dilates to a toral pair of isometries (or unitaries) if and only if there is a toral polynomial $q$ so that $Z(q) \cap \DC^2$ is a complete spectral set for $(T_1, T_2)$.
-This is the second main result of this paper.
-As a consequence, we obtain characterizations for toral pair of commuting isometries in Theorem \ref{toral_isometries}.
+We shall prove this theorem in Section \ref{sec07}.
+In Section \ref{sec06}, we invoke the theory of analytic variety in a domain (e.g. see \cite{Rossi, Stanislaw}) to show that the distinguished boundary of a distinguished variety $Z(p)\cap \D^2$ is equal to $Z(p)\cap \T^2$ and by an application of this we prove in Theorem \ref{Arveson_toral} that a pair of commuting contractions $(T_1,T_2)$ dilates to a toral pair of unitaries if and only if there is a toral polynomial $q$ so that $Z(q) \cap \DC^2$ is a complete spectral set for $(T_1, T_2)$.
+Also, we obtain characterizations for a toral pair of commuting isometries in Theorem \ref{toral_isometries}.
+In fact Section \ref{sec06} sets the platform for proving the $(1) \Leftrightarrow (3)$ part of Theorem \ref{main_toral}.

 We intend to establish analogous results for the symmetrized bidisc.
 Indeed, this paper is more of a study of the symmetrized bidisc than the bidisc.
 The symmetrized bidisc $\mathbb G_2$ is a non-convex but polynomially convex domain in $\C^2$ defined by